howtographql/howtographql/content/backend/graphql-elixir/0-introduction.md

 ---
 title: Introduction
+pageTitle: "Building a GraphQL Server with Elixir - Tutorial Introduction"
 description: Read about what you'll learn in the Elixir tutorial
 ---

 ### Motivation